kdeldycke/awesome-falsehood/.github/contributing.md

 ### Falsehood Articles

-Articles following the *falsehood* scheme are prime candidates for inclusion in this awesome list.
+Articles following the *falsehood* schema are prime candidates for inclusion in this awesome list.

-These articles starts with the hypothesis that developers have a naive, simple view of the subject at hand.
-Then proceed to list a set of candid assumptions that might be held by the programmers.
-Each one is intentionally false, and in their best form illustrated by a counter-example.
+These articles starts with the hypothesis that developers have a naive and simple view of a domain.
+Then proceed to list a set of candid assumptions that might be held by programmers.
+Each one is intentionally false, and in their best form are illustrated with a counter-example.

 A list of falsehood is crafted as a progression that is designed to refine concepts.
-Having read the whole list of falsehood, the reader should possess a global, if not complete, overview of the domain being targeted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.
+Having read the whole list of falsehood, the reader should possess a better overview of a domain while dispelling its myths, point out common pitfalls and demonstrate its subtleties.

-Sometimes, these kind of articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻` Because, the world is messy.
-Discovering the complexity of a domain that is simple in appearance will lead to frustrations.
+*falsehood* articles are, in a sense, a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.
+The world is messy.
+Discovering a domain to be much more complex than anticipated will lead to frustrations.
+And cause flipping tables `(╯°□°)╯︵ ┻━┻`.
 This is the sign of a great candidate for that list!

 Articles featuring items that are applicable to one product (or a service) and one only can't be considered as generic enough and should be avoided.